makerdao/community/governance/polls/Proposal - Add RWA-001 as a Collateral Type - November 30, 2020.md

 The proposed initial system parameters for RWA-001 are:

-* Debt Ceiling: 15M
+* Stability Fee: 3%
-* Stability Fees: 3%
+* Debt Ceiling: 15 Million DAI
 * Liquidation: See [MIP21](https://forum.makerdao.com/t/mip21-real-world-assets-off-chain-asset-backed-lender/3917) for details.

 Please review the following forum threads containing information about RWA-001 to inform your position before voting.